 ProBlogger: A wide range of topics here and gigs that go way beyond blogging…plus you can regularly find hidden gems.

-StudentWritingJobs: I’ve never used this myself, but it might be worth trying out.
-(If you have any experiences worth noting, make sure to let me know.)
+StudentWritingJobs: I’ve never used this personally, but it might be worth trying out.
+(If you have any experiences worth noting, make sure to shoot me an email.)

 Who Pays Writers: A great site that keeps track of not only who pays writers to write, but also how much.
 It’s not a place you can directly apply to work, but it will start you in the right (and paying) direction.